Free City

 To make the process more seamless, we plan to start by designing the onboarding process, and then map out Christine’s journey to find an event.

-With our solution, Christine can effortlessly explore and enjoy the city's rich cultural offerings without the hassle or the expense.
+Just like that, Christine can effortlessly explore and enjoy the city's rich cultural offerings without the hassle or the expense.
 Below are two main task flows Christine would go through.

 Lean Evaluation